DonMatteoVPN/Reshala-Remnawave-Bedolaga/README.en.md

 ## 🧩 IF YOU WANT TO HACK ON THE CODE

 This README is for users.
-If you are a developer who wants to extend Reshala, start with these documents:
+If you are a developer who wants to extend Reshala, start with these documents.
+The project has recently been updated to a modern **"Menu Manifest" architecture**, which makes adding new features simple and fast.

 - **`docs/STYLE_GUIDE.md`** — **(Must Read!)** The single source of truth for coding style, UI conventions, and using internal helpers.
+- `docs/GUIDE_MODULES.md` – How to write new modules and integrate them into the menu.
 - `WARP.md` — The development journal and a high-level architecture overview.
-- `docs/GUIDE_MODULES.md` – How to write new modules and integrate them into the menu.
 - `docs/GUIDE_SKYNET_WIDGETS.md` – How to build your own widgets and Skynet commands.

 **The key rule:** before writing any code, you must study **`docs/STYLE_GUIDE.md`**.